Deemak

 Deemak (lit.
 'Termite') is a 2025 Pakistani horror family drama film directed by Rafay Rashdi with screenplay by Ayesha Muzaffar.
-It starts Faysal Quraishi, Sonya Hussyn, and Samina Peerzada.
+It stars Faysal Quraishi, Sonya Hussyn, and Samina Peerzada.

 The film was released on Eid al-Adha, 6 June 2025, by Wah Wah Productions, Geo Films, and Mandviwalla Entertainment.

 Premise

-Geo News reports that the story follows a family encountering paranormal disturbances in their home, which grows friction between the daughter-in-law and mother-in-law, each doubting the other's sense of reality, while the man finds himself struggling to balance his role as a loving husband and a loyal son.
-The director told that it "explores complex family relationships, social issues, and paranormal elements".
+The story follows a family encountering paranormal disturbances in their home, which fuel friction between Fraz's wife and his mother, each doubting the other's sense of reality, while the Fraz finds himself struggling to balance his role as a loving husband and a loyal son.
+According to the director, the film "explores complex family relationships, social issues, and paranormal elements".